-The homecare volunteer provides much needed support for the family caring for their loved one.
-Activities may include visiting with the patient or family member, reading to the patient, doing light household chores, sitting with the patient while the caregiver runs an errand or takes a nap, and the like.
-A commitment of one to two hours/week is required and you must be at least 18 years old.
+Our homecare volunteers provide much-needed support for family caregivers.
+Activities may include visiting with the patient or family member, reading to the patient, doing light household chores and sitting with the patient while the caregiver runs an errand or takes a nap.
+A commitment of one to two hours per week is required.
+Volunteers must be at least 18 years old.

 Community Outreach Volunteers

-Community Outreach Volunteers help increase Hope Hospice’s presence in the community by representing the organization at various community outreach meetings and events; and by visiting physician offices and local residential care facilities to drop off materials and offer educational instruction programs from Hope Hospice staff.
+Community outreach volunteers help increase Hope Hospice’s presence in the community by representing us at various community meetings and events.
+They may visit physician offices and local residential care facilities to drop off materials and offer educational instruction programs from Hope Hospice staff.

-Volunteers are needed to work in the office filing, organizing materials, preparing mailings and helping with general office work.
-Volunteers can work a few hours weekly or be “on-call” for special projects.
+Our office volunteers support our mission through filing, organizing materials, preparing mailings and helping with general office work.
+A commitment of one to two hours per week is requested, and office hours are Monday to Friday, 9 a.m. to 5 p.m.
+Volunteers can also be “on-call” for special projects.
 Office experience preferred.
-Office hours are Monday – Friday 9 am to 5 pm.
 Volunteers must be at least 16 years old.

 Hope offers a unique service to record and produce a life history of our hospice patients.
 This includes recording an interview, collecting information and photos and then editing and producing a DVD or tape for the family to have as a keepsake.
 The volunteer must have their own equipment: digital camera, editing program, computer and method of transportation.